If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Honey Wand by Honey Play Box

-On Fluoxetine (Prozac), I pretty much lost my sexual desire entirely for months.
-Anything that had been pleasurable just felt like… nothing.
-This wasn’t limited to sex, either – I also lost my appetite and all ability to derive pleasure from food.
 On Citalopram, I lost my ability to orgasm while my body adjusted to the meds.
-While this did have some pleasant results (particularly discovering that I have an orgasm denial kink), it was also upsetting and frustrating.
+Needless to say, this was incredibly upsetting and frustrating.
 Feeling like I had no control over my body and like I’d lost one of my greatest sources of pleasure was so damaging that I seriously considered coming off the meds that were otherwise helping with my depression.

-The first time antidepressants killed my sex life, I was so thoroughly miserable (both from the depression and from the side effects of the meds) that I wasn’t even interested in reclaiming it.
+The first time antidepressants killed my libido, was so thoroughly miserable (both from the depression and from the side effects of the meds) that I wasn’t even interested in reclaiming it.
 I’m pretty sure I didn’t have sex or masturbate for about nine months at one stage.
 In hindsight, this probably made things even worse, because my sexuality has always been one of the key ways that I access pleasure and joy.
 At that time, I didn’t own any sex toys, and any touch from either myself or my partner left me cold.

-Sometimes, when I’m very very depressed, I feel as though there’s a kind of fog around me.
-The fog keeps me at least partly disconnected from everything and everyone around me.
-At its worst, it creates a sense of being somewhat outside and detached from my own body.
 In this state, many types of touch that would normally be pleasurable struggle to penetrate the fog.
 When that happens, I need intense stimulation and lots of it.
 It’s times like this that I might crave certain BDSM activities even more than usual.
-It’s also times like this when knock-your-socks-off powerful wand vibes are a Godsend.
-It might be possible to power through to orgasm with a lacklustre, buzzy vibrator but ultimately why bother?
+It’s also times like this when knock-your-socks-off powerful wand vibes are a godsend.
+It might be possible to power through to orgasm with a lacklustre, buzzy vibrator but… why bother?

 When someone is dealing with severe health issues, either physical or mental, it’s often tempting to see sexual pleasure as trivial.
-Certainly when I spoke to my doctor about the side effects of my various medications, they dismissed my concerns.
-Did I want to be able to orgasm or did I want to not be sad?
+Certainly when I spoke to my doctor about antidepressants killing my libido and decreasing my ability to orgasm, they dismissed my concerns.
+Did I want sex or did I want to not be sad?
 Because I couldn’t have both.

-If you’re struggling with pleasure or orgasm due to health issues and medication, I want you to hear this: sexual pleasure matters!
+If you’re struggling with pleasure or orgasm due to health issues and medication, I want you to hear this: sexual pleasure matters.
 It’s not trivial and it’s not unimportant.
 If it’s important to you, then it matters.
-And you deserve to have what you need to feel sexually satisfied – whether that’s a change of medication, a super powerful vibrator, or just to change up what you’re doing.
+And you deserve to have what you need to feel sexually satisfied, whether that’s a change of medication, a super powerful vibrator, or just to change up what you’re doing.

 Thanks to Honey Play Box for sponsoring this post.
 All views and experiences are my own!